UK residents with foreign income or gains: double taxation relief: Corresponding adjustments and the alternative method

 Transfer pricing adjustments often take a long time to negotiate and settle.
 Officers should therefore advise UK enterprises or their agents that, as soon as they become aware that a foreign country is negotiating to make adjustments to the profits of the associated enterprise, protective applications should be made.
 This will avoid UK chargeable periods becoming out of time for adjustment or credit relief when the foreign country has finally made a settlement.
 Such protective applications must be substantiated by reference to events which have occurred and are not merely speculative.

-Approaches relating to corresponding adjustments should be sent to CTISA Business International, 3rd Floor, 100 Parliament Street, London SW1A 2BQ with the file, for the attention of the competent authority who is the person authorised to deal with such matters under the UK’s double taxation agreements.
+Approaches relating to corresponding adjustments should be sent to :CSTD, Business Assets & International, S1715 Floor 9, Mail Point 3, Central Mail Unit, Newcastle NE98 1ZZ with the file, for the attention of the competent authority who is the person authorised to deal with such matters under the UK’s double taxation agreements.